 Generally speaking, most parts experience the rainy season from April until October, with the peak in July and August.
 The amount of rain increases quickly as summer approaches.
 During the peak, you can expect many rainy days in several long, heavy bursts.
 This is usually the time that Hanoi city centre is flooded, especially the Old Quarter District.

-In a coastal region like Ha Long Bay, this season comes up later: it starts from August and won’t leave until December, with a peak of around October.
-Heavy rains, gloomy sky with strong waves prevent many cruise trips or kayaking in Ha Long Bay.
+In a coastal region like Ha Long Bay, this season comes up later: it starts in August and won’t leave until December, with a peak of around October.
+Heavy rains and gloomy skies with strong waves prevent many cruise trips or kayaking in Ha Long Bay.
 Around August, strong storms usually hit the sea, making it dangerous for any outdoor activities.

-Best Time to Go to Ha Noi: Autumn (August to November)
+Best Time to visit Ha Noi: Autumn (August to November)

 What to See in Ha Noi’s Autumn?